-This is the first national guidance on the prevention, identification, assessment and management of overweight and obesity in adults and children in England and Wales.
+This is the first national guidance on the prevention of overweight and obesity in adults and children in England and Wales.
 The guidance aims to:

 stem the rising prevalence of obesity and diseases associated with it